redblade/confservicedss/doc/optimisations/optimisation_scenarios.md

 <h2>How to setup the test environments</h2>

-To test the DSS optimisations, it is possible to configure two different test environments based on KinD which come with some Apps ready for testing:
+To test the DSS optimisations, it is possible to configure **two different test environments** based on KinD which come with some pre-configured Apps:

-1) cloud-edge: see the [instructions](../kind/cloud-edge/README.md).
+1) **cloud-edge** (see the [instructions](../kind/cloud-edge/README.md)).
 This is used for optimisations:
    - 'resources'
    - 'offloading'
    - 'scaling'
    - 'latency'
    - 'resources_latency'

-2) cloud-edge-faredge: see the [instructions](../kind/cloud-edge-faredge/README.md).
+2) **cloud-edge-faredge** (see the [instructions](../kind/cloud-edge-faredge/README.md)).
 This is used for optimisations:
    - 'faredge'
    - 'resources_latency_faredge'

+Please find below the scenarios to test the DSS optimisations.

 <h2> DSS SCENARIO #1</h2>
 <H4>Test environment: "cloud-edge"</h4>